I hear them outside, and this I know

 The robins ranted and babbled by the crabapples,

-While they searched for ants amongst the twigs and gravel.
+While they foraged amongst the twigs and gravel.

 I hear them now, while I stand in the sun room-